After A Bold American Gambit Against Iran, 4 Big Questions About What's Next

 Soleimani was the highest-profile Iranian military leader and spent years cutting a swashbuckling figure across the Middle East, masterminding the operations of Iranian and proxy forces against adversaries in Israel, Syria, Iraq and beyond.

-Trump's order to kill Soleimani cuts off the head of Iran's infamous Quds Force, the overseas militant arm of its Revolutionary Guard Corps, but it also brought quick vows by the Islamic Republic to avenge him.
+Trump's order to kill Soleimani cuts off the head of Iran's infamous Quds Force, the overseas arm of its Revolutionary Guard Corps, but it also brought quick vows by the Islamic Republic to avenge him.

 How Tehran chooses to do that is one of myriad questions such as "what's next" and "what if" sparked by the attack on Soleimani and others near Baghdad's airport.